MailTape/MailTape-v1/_posts/2015-03-22-Kid-Francescoli.md

 # About the Kid...

 Our artist of the week, is a producer and musician from Marseille.
 He has been widely associated with bringing out some of the best electro-pop into the electronic music scene.
 Today on Mailtape, here’s your turn to listen to a mysterious hit single called, “blow up”—brought to you by the one and only Kid Francescoli.
+Discover his new album ["With Julia"](http://kidfrancescoli.com/).

 # Kid Francescoli's morning inspiration